Okpainmo/Chabod-7.0/README.md

 > Chabod 7.0 is an awesome potrfolio website template that is built to help makers show the world what they do
 > with style while ensuring an engaging user experience.

-Chabod is built with a pop-up for telling project stories and an inbuilt blog.
+> Chabod is built with a pop-up for telling project stories and an inbuilt blog.
+> It comes in both light and dark modes.

 ## Project Stack/Build Tools